ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models

 \subsection{Parsers as Coterms}

 Recall from \Cref{sec:overview} that our lexer takes a string $\omega$ and returns a finite set of \emph{lexical prefixes}.
-A lexical prefix is a sequence of lexemes (i.e., regexes) where all but the last are concrete strings.
-The sequences of lexemes that extend some lexical prefix in the lexer's output are exactly the lexes of continuations of $\omega$.
-Details on our lexing algorithm appear in \Cref{app:lexing}.
-Note that we define \code{Lexeme = String}.
-The ``type'' of a lexeme is implied by its string value because the regexes associated to different kinds of lexemes (e.g., int, string, identifier) are disjoint.
+A lexical prefix is a sequence of complete lexemes followed by a possibly incomplete lexeme.
+The lexer is designed so that every lex of a completion of $\omega$ extends one of the lexical prefixes.
+The details of our lexing algorithm are discussed in \Cref{app:lexing}.

 Once lexing is complete, we must perform parsing.
-We follow the ``parsing with derivatives'' technique introduced by \citet{parsingWithDerivatives}.
+We carry out parsing by following the \textit{parsing with derivatives} technique introduced by \citet{parsingWithDerivatives}.
 Intuitively, a \emph{parser} is a function from strings to trees that represents the state of a parser after consuming some string $\omega$.
 Parsers support a \emph{derivative} operation that advances the parser state by consuming a lexeme, analogous to Brzozowski derivatives for regular expressions~\cite{Brzozowski}.
 Parsers, their derivative operation, and a method to convert a parser to a program space can be easily represented as codata and corecursive functions.
-Because parsers are rather difficult to understand on first pass and not the focus of this paper, we give a brief introduction and refer readers to \citet{parsingWithDerivatives} for a deeper discussion.